Local Fishing For Carp & Other Rough Fish

 The productive warmwater lakes and streams in MN DNR's West Metro Fisheries Area provide many opportunities for carp and other rough fish species.
 The best bets are the larger rivers, such as the Mississippi, Minnesota, and South Fork Crow, as well as their associated lakes (such as the Minnesota River floodplain lakes; examples of potential-- highly variable because of water levels/flooding-- can be found in the 2006 Study .)

-Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) smaller streams, particularly just below dams and barriers, and 3) ponds and small lakes, especially if connected to larger waters.
+Places to catch rough fish also include 1) ponds managed in the Fishing In the Neighborhood (FiN) Program, 2) smaller streams, particularly just below dams and barriers, and 3) wetlands/ponds, especially if connected to larger waters.

 Notes and Recommendations:

 Bowfishermen Before heading out, confirm whether local weapons/archery ordinances allow bowfishing where you plan to go; contact the appropriate city/local government if you're unsure.
-(Examples: cities on Lake Minnetonka have differing laws, so bowfishing is allowed in some locations but not others; Minneapolis and many suburbs have weapon-use restrictions that prohibit or severely limit bowfishing.)
+(Examples: Lake Minnetonka allows bowfishing only under certain conditions and only in certain areas-- see web link above for details; Minneapolis and many suburbs have weapon-use restrictions that prohibit or severely limit bowfishing.)

 Lakes With Boat Ramps Having Potential For Carp, Bullhead, Or Buffalofish